Chapter Twenty-Five Obligations

 This world no longer cared for the struggling, the vulnerable, the impoverished.

 Did it ever?
 Was there ever a moral obligation to take care of others?
-When did brutal selfishness prevail?
+When did brutal selfishness and individualism prevail?

 The cruelty is the point.